Farwaykorse/VS_Clang/README.md

 - `install.bat` / `uninstall.bat`
   - Total rewrite, to support user defined install locations for VS2017 Using the [Visual Studio Locator Tool](https://github.com/Microsoft/vswhere)
-  - Accepting other platform platform types, when defined, based on directory structure.
+  - Accepting other platform types, when defined, based on directory structure.
   - Only installing toolsets when the base MSVC toolset is installed.
   - Apply redefined install method for older versions. *(Needs more testing.)*